Life is a box of chocolates, you never know what you’re gonna get…

 The second believes that life without a plan is just a wish – wandering aimlessly with no target in sight, a life less lived, one only exists…

-As we step into a new year, one of these two thoughts would have crossed your mind.
-Should I plan for the year ahead?
+Am sure that such thoughts would have crossed your mind many a time.
+Should I plan for the times ahead?
 Should I make my new year resolutions?
 Or what does it matter, since how did planning for 2020 work out anyway?
-COVID disrupted our plans and our lives, and 2022 wasn’t that different either.
 Besides, 90% of people do not stick to their resolutions, so why bother?

 Each one to his own.
 I believe that one should be able to see the road ahead, to look out for both opportunities and pitfalls, and then navigate to the best of one’s ability.
 Hard work and diligence, but towards an objective.
 Let’s leave expectations off the table.
 And let us not go in blindly as well.

 To sum it up, a quote for all ages, situations and frames of mind.
-What a better way to start a new year, than to meditate on this?
+What a better way to start anew, than to meditate on this?

 कर्मण्येवाधिकारस्ते मा फलेषु कदाचन |